0xPolygonID/tutorials/mkdocs/docs/quick-start-demo.md

         <img width="300" src="../imgs/quick-start-demo/verifier-proof.jpeg"></img>
     </div>

-5. And finally, the proof will be added to the Verifier environment.
+5. And finally, the proof will be validated by the Verifier.

 !!!info
         This was a quick demonstration of Polygon ID's basic functionalities.
 However, Polygon ID is far more complex than this.
 It offers a range of SSI-focused tools that allow for decentralized identity and verifiable credentials management.